giraldomauricio/rubyboard/README.md

 # RubyBoard
-Simple Database-less Kanban/Scrum board made in Ruby and Sinatra.
+Simple Database-less Kanban board made in JRuby and Sinatra.